goroncya/HMM_eyegaze/README.md

 Input data structure
 The analysis is based on a data frame named 'df', where each row corresponds to a single gaze observation (fixation).
 The data frame contains the following columns:
 - 'ParticipantID' - unique identifier of the participant,
-- 'MediaID' - identifier of the viewed stimulus/image,
+- 'MediaID' - identifier of the viewed stimulus/image, MediaID=1 is the image with healthy face
 - 'ModelID' - identifier of the person/model presented within a given media item.
 In the HMM analysis, each 'ModelID' is treated as a separate observation sequence within a given participant–media pair,
 - 'TrialID' - order of the observation within the sequence,
 - 'OX' - horizontal gaze coordinate,